-It remains true that many entry-level Human Resources positions require a bachelor's degree or less to get your foot in the door.
-A 2014 study by Gartner’s Software Advice analyzed several hundred HR job listings for people wanting a career change to human resources.
+It remains true that many entry-level Human Resources Management positions require a bachelor's degree or less to get your foot in the door.
+A 2014 study by Gartner’s Software Advice analyzed several hundred HR job listings for people wanting a career change to human resources management.
 It found that one-third of them strongly preferred candidates with an advanced degree.

 The most successful HR professionals of the 21st century are more than just payroll and benefits coordinators.
 They know how to get a job in human resources.
 Technology is continually changing all industries, and a new generation of workers has ushered in a different set of standards that truly tests the human side of HR.